coq/coq/doc/sphinx/practical-tools/coqide.rst

 .. _coqide_make_note:

 Note that you must explicitly save changed buffers before you run `make`.
-`File/Save all` is helpful for this.
+*File/Save all* is helpful for this.
 Notice that modified and unmodified buffers show different icons next to the filename on the tab.
 You may find them helpful.

-To use the compiled files after compiling a project with the makefile, you must restart the Coq interpreter (using `Navigation/Start` in the menu or Ctrl-Home) for any buffer in which you're stepping through code that relies on the compiled files.
+To use the compiled files after compiling a project with the makefile, you must restart the Coq interpreter (using *Navigation/Start* in the menu or `Alt-Home`) for any buffer in which you're stepping through code that relies on the compiled files.

 To make changes to `_CoqProject` take effect, you must close and reopen buffers associated with files in the project.
 Note that each buffer is independently associated with a `_CoqProject`.
-The `Project` section of the Edit/Preferences` dialog specifies the name to use for the `_CoqProject` file.
+The *Project* section of the *Edit/Preferences* dialog specifies the name to use for the `_CoqProject` file.
 We recommend not changing this.
 Remember that these settings are done on a per-installation basis; they currently can't be set differently for each package you're developing.